 The asparagus gets rolled in olive oil, Meyer lemon juice and zest right in the roasting pan, no need to dirty a bowl.
 Use a conventional lemon if tracking down a Meyer will make this recipe even the teensiest bit effortful.
 It’s meant to be a breeze.

 A typical bunch of asparagus fits perfectly in my toaster oven, which heats up quicker and uses less energy than a conventional one.
 Until recently, I embellished the finished asparagus with shaved Parmesan cheese, which I imagine I’ll get back to at some point.
-For now I’m infatuated with the garnish Cheryl Sternman Rule uses in her cookbook Ripe: draping a diced, hard cooked egg over the roasted spears.
+For now I’m infatuated with the garnish Cheryl Sternman Rule uses in her cookbook Ripe: adding a diced, hard cooked egg over the roasted spears.
 It’s a satisfying mix.

 As for nutrition, like every vegetable, asparagus has loads of good stuff to offer, all at just 20 calories in a half cup.
 I found this terrific rundown on all its upsides by Ellie Krieger, a registered dietitian and host of the Food Network’s Healthy Appetite.